Jury Begins Deliberations In Hunter Biden Gun Case - UrduPoint

 He is also charged with illegal possession of the firearm, which he had for just 11 days in October of that year.

-The president's son, who has written unsparingly about his addiction, claimed that at the moment he bought the revolver he did not consider himself to be an addict.
+The president's son, who has written unsparingly about his addiction, claimed that at the time he bought the revolver he did not consider himself to be an addict.

+Among those testifying during the trial were Hunter Biden's ex-wife, Kathleen Buhle, his brother Beau's widow Hallie Biden and his daughter, Naomi Biden.

 If found guilty, Hunter Biden could face 25 years in prison, although as a first-time offender jail time is unlikely.